hussin-sobhy/sql_chatbot/README.md

 - **Semantic similarity retriever**: Uses `all-MiniLM-L6-v2` for understanding your queries.
 - **Few-shot example selector**: Employs ChromaDB to select relevant examples for better SQL generation.
 - **Final answer returned**: You get the answer, not just the SQL query.
-- **Optional FastAPI support**: (Commented in code) for API-based deployments.

 ---

 ## Project Description

 SQL Query Assistant bridges the gap between business users and complex databases.
-By leveraging advanced language models and semantic retrieval, it allows anyone to query a MySQL database using plain English.
-The system interprets your question, finds relevant examples, generates the appropriate SQL, executes it, and returns the final answer—all through a simple Streamlit interface.
+Leveraging advanced language models and semantic retrieval, it allows anyone to query a MySQL database using plain English.
+The system interprets your question, finds relevant examples, generates the appropriate SQL, executes it, and returns the final answer through a simple Streamlit interface.
 This makes data access fast, intuitive, and accessible to non-technical users.

 ---